Franta Sauer: Politics

-For a short period of time, Sauer was a member of the Social Democratic Party. and was eventually imprisoned for his right-wing views.
+For a short period of time, Sauer was a member of the Social Democratic Party and was eventually imprisoned for his left-wing views.
 News outlets frequently discussed stories about Sauer's life.

 In November 1918, Sauer organized the demolition of the Marian Column of Prague in the Old Town Square.
 On 4 November 1923, he confessed to organizing the demolition in an article published in Rudé právo.
 During his trial, he claimed that although he was motivated by patriotism to remove the column, he had no intention of damaging it.
 As his actions were not barred, he was not sanctioned after his trial.

 In 1918, Sauer organized the club Černá Ruka in the Žižkov, which helped move homeless people into classified apartments.
 Ivan Olbracht mentioned the club's actions in his novel Anna Proletářka.

 At the end of World War II, Sauer was arrested for distributing publications by T. G. Masaryk and was relocated to Terezín.
 He was released in 1945 because he suffered from tuberculosis.